G-W-C/NCD-IIOT-Gateway/README.md

 - Scrape data from the host OS APP by monitoring application files.
 - HostOS APP configurations and protocol conversion (Modbus)

 ## Enabled SSH
 To Expose the DI and DO SSH access must be enabled.\
 Follow the NCD tutorial on SSH access here https://ncd.io/blog/ssh-into-your-iot-enterprise-gateway/#
 ## Wiring Diagram for DI and DO
 >[!CAUTION]
 >Proper wiring is essential to ensure safety and performance.
->Max voltage of DI/DO is 30VDC.
+>Max voltage for DI/DO is 30VDC.

 ###### Excerpt from the Robustel Hardware Manual.
 ![Robustel DIDO Diagram](https://github.com/user-attachments/assets/da208216-00de-4b92-8e3d-3a9cdaf302aa)

 # DO
-The DO is by far the most straightforward of all the I/O. No additional nodes, packages, or programs are required to make this work.\
 We can toggle DO1 from the shell with this command:
     ```
       sudo rmsg dido cmd DO_CTRL index 3 event inversion